LPAndersson/VImortality/README.md

 ## Training

 The script train.py trains models in parallell for the parameters specified in the file.
 The fitted model is saved in the folder trainedModels.
+Data necessary for training the model on Swedish and US data is provided in the data folder.
+For other countries the data is freely available at https://www.mortality.org

 ## Forecast